-ANNA JONES is a writer/director and producer for the stage and screen.
-In film, Anna has directed and produced six shorts to date, including the recently completed Now What? trilogy for Brooklyn Seoul Productions and the award-winning No Strings for Steam Media & Middle G Productions based on a poem by actress Emily Bevan (HBO/BBC’s The Casual Vacancy), seen in the official selection at the London Short Film Festival among others in the UK and US.
+ANNA JONES is a director for the stage and screen.
+In film, Anna has directed two web series (including My America and Detox - in post-production), over half a dozen shorts, including the Now What? trilogy for Brooklyn Seoul Productions (that has played at over a dozen festivals worldwide) and the award-winning No Strings for Steam Media & Middle G Productions based on a poem by actress Emily Bevan (HBO/BBC’s The Casual Vacancy), seen in the official selection at the London Short Film Festival among others in the UK and US.
 She is a BAFTA LA Newcomer.
-In theatre, Anna co-runs NYLon Projects (with J. S. Davall) that focuses on bold, diverse storytelling (including Alena Smith's melancholy farce PLUCKER at Southwark Playhouse & Ben Jonson's excoriating C17th comedy about greed Volpone at The Rose Lipman Building with J.S.
+In theatre, Anna co-runs NYLon Projects (with J. S. Davall), focusing on bold, diverse storytelling (including Alena Smith's melancholy farce PLUCKER at Southwark Playhouse & Ben Jonson's excoriating C17th comedy about greed Volpone at The Rose Lipman Building with J.S.
 Davall & Amara Karan (HBO's The Night Of).
 Anna previously founded and ran Bone Orchard, an acclaimed New York theatre collective (five original productions, including TIMES 365:24:7 "a teeming mosaic", New York Times).
-Originally from East London, Anna studied at Cambridge University and the Yale School of Drama.
+Originally from London, Anna studied at Cambridge University and the Yale School of Drama.

 ASAAD KELADA is a veteran Stage and Television Director from Cairo, Egypt.
 He graduated from Yale School of Drama with a MFA in Direction.
 In Theater, he has directed major productions at the Old Globe Theatre , Seattle Repertory Theatre, South Coast Repertory, Mark Taper Forum Theatre Lab, Antioch Shakespeare Festival, Philadelphia Playhouse-in-the-Park, The Met Theatre, Tiffany Theatres, the Odyssey Theatre, Hayworth Theatre, and the El Portal, the Ensemble Theatre Company in Santa Barbara, and was co-Founder and co-Artistic Director of the Santa Barbara Theatre.
 In Television, he’s directed over 600 episodes for series including The Office, Two and a Half Men, Everybody Loves Raymond, Dharma and Greg, Who’s the Boss?, WKRP in Cincinnati, The Facts of Life, Family Ties, Sister, Sister, Sabrina, The Michael Richards Show, Rhoda, Phyllis and The Tony Randall Show.
 He has also directed the pilots for Family Ties, The Last Resort; Report to Murphy (w/Michael Keaton); Bureau; Married People, and George.